 Diabetes is a condition that can cause your blood sugar to be consistently high.
 This, in turn, can damage your blood vessels, including those in your eyes - this is diabetic retinopathy.
 These blood vessels are very important because they supply your retina, the part of your eye that processes light and is crucial for sight.

 If untreated, diabetic retinopathy can eventually lead to blindness.
 However, it usually develops gradually over time and can be avoided by:

-Diabetic retinopathy affects an estimated 1.5 million in the UK – that’s just over two in 100 people.
+Diabetic retinopathy or a detached retina affect an estimated 1.5 million in the UK – that’s just over two in 100 people.
 Sadly 1,600 people every year lose their sight as a result of diabetes.

 Causes of diabetic retinopathy

 Too much sugar in your blood over time can block the tiny blood vessels that supply your retina.
 In an attempt to restore blood flow, your eye grows new blood vessels but they don’t develop properly and can leak, causing damage to the retina.

 Risks of diabetic retinopathy

 You’re more likely to get diabetic retinopathy if: